citp/privacy-policy-historical/a/ai/air/airgas.com.md

 Security Policy

 At Airgas On-line, we appreciate your concerns about the security of your confidential online business transactions.
 Airgas On-line takes security measures to protect any information passed between our site and your computer during ordering sessions however, Airgas On-line cannot guarantee that any electronic commerce is totally secure.
 Airgas On-line will take measures to secure and protect all customer-specific information from loss, misuse, and alteration.

+[Home](https://web.archive.org/home.aspx) | [Privacy Statement](https://web.archive.org/customer_service/privacy.aspx) | [Terms and Conditions](https://web.archive.org/customer_service/terms.aspx)     Copyright ©2013 Airgas, Inc.  v4.00.00 [b]